King Says Jordan Will Not Allow Any Conditions To Affect Its Internal Priorities, National Interests

-Amman, February 26 (Petra) -- His Majesty King Abdullah II on Monday stressed that Jordan will not allow any conditions to affect its internal priorities and national interests, despite the difficult situation in the region.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Monday stressed that Jordan will not allow any conditions to affect its internal priorities and national interests, despite the difficult situation in the region.

-During a meeting with the Senate president, House speaker, and members of the permanent offices of the Senate and the House of Representatives at Al Husseiniya Palace, His Majesty said Jordan's economic, political, and social strength is the priority, and through it, the Kingdom will be stronger in supporting fellow Arabs.
+During a meeting with the Senate president, House speaker and members of the permanent offices of the Senate and the House of Representatives at Al Husseiniya Palace, His Majesty said Jordan's economic, political and social strength is the priority, and through it, the Kingdom will be stronger in supporting fellow Arabs, according to a Royal Court statement.

-His Majesty said that at his recent foreign tour, discussions focused on the priority of ending the war on Gaza immediately, and the necessity of ensuring the sufficient and uninterrupted flow of aid.
+His Majesty said that at his recent foreign tour, discussions focused on the priority of ending the war on Gaza immediately, and the necessity of ensuring the sufficient and uninterrupted flow of aid, the statement said.

 The King added that he stressed the need to put a stop to Israeli violations and settler attacks in the West Bank and Jerusalem, especially ahead of the holy month of Ramadan, as any explosion there would lead to serious repercussions across the region.

-His Majesty pointed out that Jordan's diplomatic efforts to call for an end to the war on Gaza and the importance of pushing for a just solution to the Palestinian issue had a noticeable impact on the positions of Western countries.
+His Majesty pointed out that Jordan's diplomatic efforts to call for an end to the war on Gaza and the importance of pushing for a just solution to the Palestinian issue had a noticeable impact on the positions of Western countries, the statement said.

 The King said Jordan is pressing ahead with its efforts to support Gazans through airdrop operations and delivering aid by all possible means.